 – A 2010 study said that children who tried a veggie they didn’t like 8-9 times started to like it more.
 So basically, it takes a while for our tastebuds to adjust.

 Similarly, at the beginning of this year my go-to breakfast of choice was oatmeal.
 But, did you know it took me until my 6th try to stop gagging while I ate it?
 I didn’t even finish a whole bowl of oatmeal until attempt #15 & then I was hooked.
 I love oatmeal now.
 Give yourself & your family time.

 Keep putting those veggies on their plates & encourage them to try at least 1 bite.
 Don’t be upset if they gag or spit it out and lead by example.

-These are the steps I took to get our family healthier.
+These are the steps I took to get our family eating better.
 We’re not perfect and we definitely are okay with treats in moderation, but I think we’re doing pretty great.